Abir-IA/Abir-AI/content/home/about.md

 # About me

-I am a PhD student in the [COAST team] (https://team.inria.fr/coast/fr/) of LORIA in Nancy, France, and the AlQualsadi team - Innovation on Digital and Enterprise Architectures, [Rabat Information Technology Center] (http://www.rabat-it-center.org/), [ENSIAS] (http://ensias.um5.ac.ma/) in Rabat, Morocco.
-My work is focused on enhancing Business Process Management (BPM) using Big Data technologies and Data Analysis.
+Process & Data scientist with experience in both academic research and industry.

+PhD in computer science from University of Lorraine, Nancy, France and Mohammed V University, Rabat, Morocco.

 I am the organizer of [R-ladies Rabat] (https://www.meetup.com/rladies-rabat/), I founded this chapter in March 2018, and I am very happy to be part of this [global organization] (https://rladies.org/).

+Ready to take on challenges, passionate about AI applications and process mining, especially in the medical field.

+#I am a PhD student in the [COAST team] (https://team.inria.fr/coast/fr/) of LORIA in Nancy, France, and the AlQualsadi team - Innovation #on Digital and Enterprise Architectures, [Rabat Information Technology Center] (http://www.rabat-it-center.org/), [ENSIAS] #(http://ensias.um5.ac.ma/) in Rabat, Morocco.
+My work is focused on enhancing Business Process Management (BPM) using Big Data technologies #and Data Analysis.

-I am a Data Science and Process Mining enthusiast, I enjoy learning new technologies especially in the field of Data Analysis, Predictive modelling, Machine Learning, and Business Process Management.
+#I am a Data Science and Process Mining enthusiast, I enjoy learning new technologies especially in the field of Data Analysis, Predictive modelling, Machine Learning, and Business Process Management.